“Mindfulness Benefits” it’s a bit of a buzz word right now, but that doesn’t mean that you should just simply discredit it altogether.

 Being mindful helps your brain increase its ability to change and adapt, which is pretty important to our survival even though we’re not back in the caveman era.

 In a simple sense, neuroplasticity refers to how our brain grows, learns, and changes.
-When we change our mind or learn new things, we actually make new pathways.
+When we change our minds or learn new things, we actually make new pathways.

 But this has bigger scientific implications.
 When someone has a stroke and has to relearn how to walk, they’re actually learning how to re-circuit their brain around the damaged area.